bixb922/crank-organ/doc-hardware/README.md

 * Controllable from any smartphone, tablet or PC
 * But: the controller must be able to work without smartphone, tablet or PC
 * Able to control solenoid based 90 Ohm valves
+* Low power consumption: consumes 0.3W in addition to the power needed for the solenoids

-See also the software section for a MicroPython based solution.
+See also the software section for a description of the program that maatches the hardware.

 # Description
 The controller is based on a ESP32-S3 microcontroller.
 I am using readily available N8R8 (8 MB flash, 8MB RAM) or N16R8 (16 MB flash, 8 MB RAM) models.
 8 MB RAM is much more than needed (the application uses about 150 to 200 kb).